MayaJJ/sweden-quiz-game/README.md

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 In the GitHub repository, navigate to the settings tab.
 From the source section drop-down menu, select the master Branch.
-Once the master branch has been selected, the page provided the link to the completed website [Sweden Quiz](https://mayajj.github.io/quizgame/)
+Once the master branch has been selected, the page provided the link to the completed website [Sweden Quiz Game](https://mayajj.github.io/quizgame/)

 ## Credits: